Bozhidar Andreev: Olympic Games

+In 2024, he represented Bulgaria at the 2024 Summer Olympics in Paris, France.
+He won the bronze medal in the men's 73 kg event.

 World Championships

-In 2018 the IWF restructured the weight classes and he competed in the newly created 73 kg division at the 2018 World Weightlifting Championships finishing in ninth place in the total.
+In 2018, the IWF restructured the weight classes and he competed in the newly created 73 kg division at the 2018 World Weightlifting Championships finishing in ninth place in the total.

 European Championships

-In 2019 he competed at the 2019 European Weightlifting Championships in the 73 kg division.
+In 2019, he competed at the 2019 European Weightlifting Championships in the 73 kg division.
 He won a bronze medal in the snatch and won gold medals in the clean & jerk and total.
 His total of 345 kg being 6 kg over the reigning European Champion Briken Calja.

 Other competitions

 He won the 69 kg class at the 2014 Summer Youth Olympics.